SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/Base64image/README.md

 #Basic64 Images Sample

-This sample demonstrate how to add Base64 image into the image node.
+This sample demonstrates how to add a Base64 image into the image node.